chevalvert/murmur-setup/README.md

 - Generate new SSH key
 	- Write the command `ssh-keygen -t rsa -C <YOURNAME>@<YOURDEVICE>` for example `ssh-keygen -t rsa -C murmur@pi`
 	- Upon entering this command, you'll be asked where to save the key.
-We suggest you save it in the default location `/home/pi/.ssh/id_rsa` by just hitting  `Enter
+We suggest you save it in the default location `/home/pi/.ssh/id_rsa` by just hitting  `Enter`
 	- You'll also be asked to enter a passphrase.
-Leave the field empty for no passphrase and hit `Enter`
+Leave the field empty for no passphrase and hit `Enter` two times

 - Check if the key has been created using the command `ls ~/.ssh` Now you should see the files `id_rsa` and `id_rsa.pub` in your .ssh directory in your home folder:

 >	```java
 >	ls ~/.ssh
->	authorized_keys  id_rsa  id_rsa.pub  known_hosts
+>	id_rsa  id_rsa.pub
 >	```

 ### 2 - Copy your public key to your Raspberry Pi